softprops/unplanned/README.md

 This will start an http server serving static content from your current directory* on `0.0.0.0:{the_next_available_port}`

+    cd path/to/anywhere/
+    unplanned -p 1234

+This will start an http server the same as above but with an explicit port `1234`

 * The directory must be writable.
 The unplanned server writes an empty temp file in the current working directory for context

-    cd path/to/anywhere
-    unplanned -p 1234

-This will start an http server the same as above but with an explicit port `1234`

 doug tangren (softprops) 2011